 If this happens with any particular game, chances are there that the game files/data stored on your hard drive are corrupted.
 Some other reasons may include- overheating of your console, intermittent internet connection, or server error.

-We hope this post answered your questions and held you.
+We hope this post answers your questions and help you.